Coffee-House-Comics/Website/README.md

 ### Where to find
 The original url is https://coffeehousecomics.com
-The server has been take down, you can find an archive at: https://web.archive.org/web/20220528041828/https://coffeehousecomics.com/
+The server has been taken down, you can find an archive at: https://web.archive.org/web/20220528162844/https://coffeehousecomics.com/
 The archive has preserved a lot of the site functionality.